d3centr/notebooks/flashed_bots/eda/Data_Collection.md

 According to stated objectives:

-> measure and detect MEV slippage
+> detecting & measuring MEV

 the following transaction types should be recognized.

-1. *transaction reordering* **Attacks**: front running and sandwiches.
+1. *transaction reordering* **MEV**: front running and sandwiches.
+A MEV sandwich, the combo of a frontrun and a backrun, is similar to a market-maker placing orders to buy and sell on both sides of the market.
+A market-maker pockets the spread like a MEV sandwich.
+The allowed spread of a swap incentivizes fast inclusion in a block.
+A transaction could offer block builders a controlled spread rather than paying high gas fees, which are paid by MEV bots.
+Quantifying value extraction will help to understand how much spread should be paid to include a transaction early in the block and avoid a worse slippage.
 2. **Arbitrage**: it is benefiting users by making sure that transactions are executed at market price.
 In this case, even a negative MEV slippage could be considered fair.
 Opportunistic block placements should still take arbitrage into account and even more when a transaction creates a pricing differential. *Why wouldn't a transaction profit from the arbitrage of its own trade?* The blockchain is no exclusive business.
-3. **Trades**: in the most common case of market-driven slippage, trades participate in price discovery.
+3. **Swaps**: in the most common case of market-driven slippage, token swaps participate in price discovery.
+They create MEV, which is then extracted.

-Block sequencing of attacks, arbitrage and trades make up MEV pitfalls and opportunities.

 ## Services
 Two services provide data to help identify transaction types of interest.

-- a **Mempool Listener** of incoming pending transactions to record the initial ordering and detect attacks
+- a **Mempool Listener** of incoming pending transactions to record creation time and detect reordering
 - a pre/post **Block Tracer** to retrieve ERC20 transfer logs and calculate Extracted Value

 ## Architecture